 4. Consider other booking platforms too

-W once struggled to find a dog-friendly Airbnb in a particular area.
-W almost gave up on the trip, but then decided to also have a look on booking.com with the “pet-friendly” filter applied.
+We once struggled to find a dog-friendly Airbnb in a particular area but managed to find a lovely place on booking.com with their pet-friendly filter applied.

 So, if you’re struggling on Airbnb, consider other options too, like booking.com.

 How to be a good guest when travelling with your dog